Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 1. Copy the token and save it somewhere safe.
 1. If your organization uses single sign on, then click the `Configure SSO` link next to your new PAT.
 1. Select your organization and click `Authorize`, then follow the prompts to allow SSO.

+### 1.4.3 Local File System

+You just need to ensure that you have a folder on your local file system that you can use to store the files, which you current session has access to.

 ## Next Steps